 People of all ages will love this museum, with interactive children’s exhibits, walk-on trains, and railroad artifacts.
 You can even take a train ride around the museum!

 The National Railroad Museum welcomes more than 100,000 visitors annually, and it’s no surprise why.
 This family-friendly museum is a fun, hands-on educational experience.
-The railroad museum is one of the best things to do in Green Bay for future train conductors.

 See Related: Fun & Best Things to Do in Appleton, Wisconsin